BRCA1 and BRCA2 gene testing

 Before the test is done, speak to a genetic counselor to decide whether to have the test.

-- Bring with you your medical history, family's medical history, and questions.
+- Bring your medical history, family's medical history, and questions with you.

 - You might want to bring someone with you to listen and take notes.
 It is hard to hear and remember everything.